 My Transplant Story (So Far)

 On January 1, 2016, I had a pancreatic islet transplant as part of a Clinical Trial at the City of Hope in Duarte, California.
 I have been an insulin dependent Type-1 diabetic for over 35 years.
+I am now insulin free after my second transplant.

 | Latest Update | Complete Blog | Full Story – Start to Today |